o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 ## Detach a prefab instance

 When a prefab instance is detached, its link to the prefab file is broken and the prefab instance is converted to an entity.
 The hierarchy of the prefab is maintained by the new entity.
-To detach a prefab instance, **right-click** the prefab instance and select **Detach Prefab...** from the context menu as demonstrated in the following video.
+To detach a prefab instance, **right-click** the prefab instance and select **Detach Prefab...** from the context menu, as demonstrated in the following video.

 {{< video src="/images/learning-guide/tutorials/entities-and-prefabs/detach-prefab.mp4" info="Detach a prefab instance." autoplay="true" loop="true" width="450" >}}